 Year 5 go to an activity centre for 2 nights.
 This has previously been a centre in Shropshire

-Transform Trust believes Its children are entitled to broad horizons, opportunity and high aspirations for themselves.
+Transform Trust believes its children are entitled to broad horizons, opportunity and high aspirations for themselves.
 Children in our schools deserve to be inspired and challenged, enabling them to develop their unique potential to the full

 Academic achievement is important to Transform but preparing children for life requires more than this.
 To this end, all schools deliver the Transform Enrichment Diploma programme usually referred to as TED.